Ocado wins back middle classes after price cuts - latest updates

 07:50 AM BST

-B&Q owner hit by wet weather
+B&Q owner issues profit warning after wet weather

 B&Q owner Kingfisher has cut its full-year earnings outlook after profits dropped by a third, with wet weather and low consumer confidence dampening sales in Europe.